 This is a crucifixion with a very unusual, high viewpoint.
-Among the teeming mass of figures we have to search out the central image of Christ as he struggles under the weight of the Cross.
-The precession flows from left to right climbing up Mount Calvary towards the viewer in the foreground and on to the three Mary's with St John who are already mourning.
+Among the teeming mass of figures, we have to search out the central image of Christ as he struggles under the weight of the Cross.
+The procession flows from left to right climbing up Mount Calvary towards the viewer in the foreground and on to the three Mary's with St John who are already mourning.

 The perspective gives us, the viewer, the view that Christ would have had from the cross.
 So we are looking down on a scene that has already happened as the crucifixion parties move up the mountain, but also, simultaneously, on a large crowd that has lost interest in the main action, the crucifixion, as they turn away and return to their everyday lives.